joamag/pandas/README.md

 # Pandas

-Pandas from China that are used to analyse data.
+Loads of pandas data from China with awesome data.